RebelGuy/chat-mate/projects/server/readme.md

 Query parameters:
 - `transferRanks` (`boolean`): *Optional.* Whether to copy the current aggregate user's ranks to the default user.
 Does not affect the aggregate user's ranks.
 Defaults to `true`.
-- `relinkChatExperience` (`boolean`): *Optional.* Whether to relink any chat experience earned by the default user before or during the current link back to the default user.
+- `relinkChatExperience` (`boolean`): *Optional.* Whether to relink back to the default user any chat experience earned by that default user before or during the current link.
 This will affect the aggregate user's level.
+Defaults to `true`.
+- `relinkDonations` (`boolean`): *Optional.* Whether to relink back to the default user any donations assigned to that default user before or during the current link.
 Defaults to `true`.

 ### `GET /link/token`